xiangyuan/blog/content/blog/2012/2012-01-19_dwm-config-volume-battery-notification-unread-e-mail-count-more.rst

-public: yes
-tags: [sysadmin, dwm]
-summary: My dwm configuration.

 dwm config - volume, battery notification, unread e-mail count & more
 =====================================================================

+:tags: sysadmin, dwm
+:summary: My dwm configuration.

 As many other `dwm <http://dwm.suckless.org/>`_ users do, I customized my `.xinitrc` file and the dwm status bar in to display some useful information.